Romania’s 12 Best Beaches – Europe’s Most Underrated Coastline

 9. Modern Beach in Constanta

-Modern Beach, Constanta
+Overlooking Modern Beach in Constanta

-Another beach that is actually in Constanta, the Modern beach was generally considered dirty and crowded, but the truth is that in recent years things have changed a lot and this beach is now clean(er) and very beautiful.
+Another beach that is located in Constanta, the Modern beach used to be considered dirty and crowded, but the truth is that in recent years things have changed a lot and this beach is now clean and beautiful.

 Location: Google Maps link.